| Newsletter 25 March 2013Soils for wicking bedsColin Austin 25 March 2013 SummaryMany people think wicking beds are just

 is wrong, growing trees to improve soil may waste a bit of

 land, but it makes the crops I do grow much more productive.
+Selecting the appropriate soil tree is

 an important job and it depends on the soil and the climate.
+I live in an area which is subtropical,

 (near what is left of Bundaberg after the floods) it is at